MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

 - Engage the community in working toward the best possible pajama-ssg

 ## How to contribute?
+Please read trough the below, and install and try some first😊
 - Fork the Project
 - Clone this repo on your local machine (git clone https://github.com/MizuhoOkimoto/pajama-ssg.git)
+- Check Installation and Usage section below
 - Create your branch (git checkout -b issueNumber)
 - Add changed files (git add fileName)
 - Commit your changes (git commit -m 'Add GreatFeature')